vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 EntryListCard.fxml- (not housed by Mainwindow.fxml) contains the data from each entry

-HelpWindow.fxml - Help menu item (not a stack pane) used to display the help menu
+HelpWindow.fxml - Only displays label and copy url button

 ResultDisplay.fxml - Prints results to user